intyale2/CaptureBate/README.md

 Running & Output
 ===========
+On linux:
 To start capturing streams you need to run `python main.py` I reccomend you do this in [screen](https://www.gnu.org/software/screen/) as there is no output and it can just be left running in the background.
 To see what's going on run `tail -f output.log`
+On windows:
+Start the main.py file, and the python window will have some basic information.
+If you want you can get tail for windows or something, and look at the output.log file.

 Standard output should look something this when recording streams ..